 Core Curriculum Area Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
-Percent of Students Lacking Own Assigned Copy Reading/Language Arts Multiple core novels and/or non-fiction books or texts are assigned to students according to grade level curriculum.
+Percent of Students Lacking Own Assigned Copy Reading/Language Arts English language arts textbooks were adopted in 2002-03: Prentice Hall Timeless Voices, Timeless Themes (Gold, Platinum, American, British).
+Multiple core novels and/or non-fiction books or texts are assigned to students according to grade-level curriculum.
 All students have their own copy of these novels and texts.
 Yes 0 Mathematics Mathematics textbooks were adopted in 2007-08.
 Course appropriate, standards-based textbooks were chosen for each mathematics course.
 Students have access to classroom sets of textbooks.
 Yes 0 Science Science textbooks were adopted in 2006-07.
-Students have access to classroom sets of textbooks.
+There is one textbook available per student.
 Yes 0 History-Social Science History/Social science textbooks were adopted in 2005-06.
 There is one textbook available per student.
-Yes 0

-Core Curriculum Area Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
-Percent of Students Lacking Own Assigned Copy Foreign Language Foreign language textbooks were adopted in 2003-04.
-Students have access to classroom sets of textbooks.
+Yes 0 Foreign Language Foreign language textbooks were adopted in 2003-04.
+There is one textbook available per student.
 Yes 0 Health Health textbooks were adopted in 2004-05.
 Students have access to classroom sets of textbooks.
+Yes 0 Visual and Performing Arts Visual and performing arts students have access to course appropriate textbooks and instructional materials.
 Yes 0 Science Laboratory Equipment (grades 9-12) All science labs at Loara High School have the following equipment: tables with chemical-resistant tops, stools at lab tables, white boards/chalk boards for demonstrations, one complete set of glassware per classroom, linear measuring devices (meter sticks, 12"/6" rulers, etc.), course appropriate charts, hot plates, triple-beam and/or top-loading balances, thermometers, overhead projector, LCD projector, ELMO projector, VCR/DVD player, and laserdisc player.
 Most labs have additional equipment appropriate for the courses being taught in the room.
 Yes 0

-VIII.
-School Finances
+X. School Finances

-Expenditures Per Pupil and School Site Teacher Salaries (Fiscal Year 2010-11)
+Expenditures Per Pupil and School Site Teacher Salaries (Fiscal Year 2011-12)

 Average

 Level Total Supplemental/ Restricted Basic/ Unrestricted Teacher Salary

-School Site \$6,029 \$1,272 \$4,757 \$82.922
+School Site \$6,077 \$1,423 \$4,654 \$91,295

-District \$5,475 \$81,535
+District \$5,824 \$83,851

-Percent Difference: School Site and District -13.10% 1.70%
+Percent Difference: School Site and District -20.1 8.9

-State \$5,425 \$67,932
+State \$5,537 \$71,584

-Percent Difference: School Site and State -12.31% 22.07%
+Percent Difference: School Site and State -15.9 27.5

-^{} Supplemental/Restricted expenditures come from money whose use is controlled by law or by a donor.
+Supplemental/Restricted expenditures come from money whose use is controlled by law or by a donor.
 Money that is designated for specific purposes by the district or governing board is not considered restricted.